SFL sets date for vote on Rangers

 “We have been threatened and bullied.
 It's not football as I know it”

 A "no" vote is expected when they 12 clubs meet on Wednesday.

 An 8-4 majority is required to transfer Rangers' share in the league to Charles Green's new company and seven clubs have already gone public with their opposition to such a move.

 BBC Scotland has learned that those attending the SFL meeting were advised that a simple majority vote would carry any motion put forward at the next gathering.

 The SFL representatives at Hampden were addressed by SPL chief executive Neil Doncaster and his SFA equivalent, Stewart Regan.

-put to them include a £1m payment from the SPL to the SFL for TV coverage of Rangers' matches.
+And the plans put to them include a £1m payment from the SPL to the SFL for TV coverage of Rangers' matches.

 Play-offs between the SPL and the First Division are also on the agenda, along with a fairer distribution of revenue, while a merger of the SPL and the SFL the season after next is also suggested.

 - Rangers went into administration owing up to £134m to unsecured creditors and will eventually be liquidated.